mingle/mingle-link-fixer/README.md

 Email mingle dot feedback at thoughtworks.com to get in touch with the development team.

-Or open a pull request at github.
+Or open a github issue.

 Snap CI build status: